jenaye/ptb/README.md

 # Verify

-All theses file should be in `/etc/openvpn` of the VPS :
+All theses files should be in `/etc/openvpn` of the VPS :

 ```
 - ca.crt